cysouw/graphicalgrammar/text/germany.md

 ## Diesterweg (1830) *Praktischer Lehrgang für den Unterricht*  {#sec:diesterweg1834}

-Freidrich Adolph Wilhelm Diesterweg (1790-1866)
+Freidrich Adolph Wilhelm Diesterweg (1790-1866) was a teacher and a prolific author of textbooks.
+He also wrote extensively about didactic methods.
+Later in life he was politically active in an attempt to reform the Prussian educational system.
+His practical textbooks mainly dealt with mathematics and German linguistics.
+A comprehensive analysis of his linguistic didactic writings can be found in Czoska [-@czoska1984].

+The *Praktischer Lehrgang für den Unterricht in der deutschen Sprache* is a massive three-volume guide for teachers.
+As it says in the subtitle, it is *ein Leitfaden für Lehrer, welche die Muttersprache naturgemäß lehren wollen* 'a guide for teachers who want to teach the mother tongue in a natural way'.
+In the current context I will concentrate on the second volume *Die Wortformen und die Satzlehre*.
+This second volume first appeared in 1830, but I have not been able to access that edition.
+I will use here the second edition from 1834, which is basically idental to the third edition from 1838.

 second (1834) [@diesterweg1834] and third edition (1838) similar as far as graphics are concerned. first edition 1830, fourth edition 1845 ???

 3rd edition: https://mdz-nbn-resolving.de/bsb10583534

-In the introduction to the second edition he explicitly cites Herling, Becker, Götzinger and Schmitthenner as inspiration [@diesterweg1834: xiii]
+In the introduction to the first volume he explicitly cites Herling, Becker, Götzinger and Schmitthenner as inspiration [@diesterweg1834: xiii]

 ::: ex
 Ein unter den schwierigen Umständen standhaft gebliebenen Vater von secht unmündigen, in weiter Entfernung lebenden Kindern hat sich auch in diesem theuern Jahre durch rastlose Thätigkeit bei Tag und Nacht vor Tausenden seiner Mitbürger ruhmlich ausgezeichnet. [@diesterweg1834: 156]